fkromer/eswp3/about.rst

 addresses from large-scale to small-scale patterns.

-- not like any other wiki
+- not like other knowledge management systems (like https://www.wikipedia.org/)

  - despite of fact that wikis do relay on the same theory
+ - focus on problem, not on content
- - focus on referencing, not on content
+ - focus on problem related referencing, not on content related referencing

 - structuring of single patterns